Hermann Bondi: Early life

 Bondi was born in Vienna, the son of a Jewish medical doctor.
 He was brought up in Vienna, where he studied at the Realgymnasium.
 He showed early prodigious ability at mathematics, and was recommended to Arthur Eddington by Abraham Fraenkel.
-Fraenkel was a distant relation, the only mathematician in the extended family, and Hermann's mother had the foresight to engineer a meeting between her young son and the famous man, knowing that this might be the key to enabling him to follow his wishes and become a mathematician himself.
+Fraenkel was a distant relation, the only mathematician in the extended family and Hermann's mother had the foresight to arrange a meeting between her young son and the famous man knowing that this might be the key to enabling him to follow his wishes and become a mathematician himself.
 Eddington encouraged him to travel to England to read the mathematical tripos at Trinity College, Cambridge.
-He arrived in Cambridge in 1937, escaping from anti-semitism in Austria.
+He arrived in Cambridge in 1937, escaping from antisemitism in Austria.
 Realizing the perilous position of his parents in 1938, shortly before the Anschluss, he sent them a telegram telling them to leave Austria at once.
-They managed to reach Switzerland, and later settled in New York.
+They managed to reach Switzerland and subsequently settled in New York.

 In the early years of World War II, he was interned on the Isle of Man and in Canada as a friendly enemy alien.
 Other internees included Thomas Gold and Max Perutz.
 In 1940, Bondi became Senior Wrangler at the University of Cambridge.
 Bondi and Gold were released from internment by the end of 1941, and worked with Fred Hoyle on radar at the Admiralty Signals Establishment.
 He became a British subject in 1946.

 Career

-Bondi lectured in mathematics at the University of Cambridge from 1945 to 1954.
-He was a fellow of Trinity from 1943 to 1949 and from 1952 to 1954.
+Bondi lectured in mathematics in the University of Cambridge from 1945 to 1954.
+He was a fellow of Trinity College from 1943 to 1949 and from 1952 to 1954.

-In 1948, Bondi, Hoyle and Gold formulated the Steady State theory, which holds that the universe is constantly expanding but matter is constantly created to form new stars and galaxies to maintain a constant average density.
+In 1948, Hermann Bondi, Fred Hoyle and Thomas Gold formulated the Steady State theory, which holds that the universe is constantly expanding but matter is constantly created to form new stars and galaxies to maintain a constant average density.
 Steady State theory was eclipsed by the rival Big Bang theory with the discovery of the cosmic microwave background (CMB).

 Bondi was one of the first to correctly appreciate the nature of gravitational radiation, introducing Bondi radiation coordinates, the Bondi k-calculus, the notions of Bondi mass and Bondi news, and writing review articles.
 He popularized the sticky bead argument which was said to be originally due, anonymously, to Richard Feynman, for the claim that physically meaningful gravitational radiation is indeed predicted by general relativity, an assertion which was controversial up until about 1955.
 A 1947 paper revived interest in the Lemaître–Tolman metric, an inhomogeneous, spherically symmetric dust solution (often called the LTB or Lemaître–Tolman–Bondi metric).
 Bondi also contributed to the theory of accretion of matter from a cloud of gas onto a star or a black hole, working with Raymond Lyttleton and giving his name to "Bondi accretion" and the "Bondi radius".